Some Riemann Hypotheses from Random Walks over Primes: Convergence of the Euler Product for -functions based on Cusp Forms

 \section{Convergence of the Euler Product for $L$-functions based on Cusp Forms}

 In this section we show that the same reasoning applies to $L$-functions based on cusp forms.
-The modular group $\SL$ is the group of $2 \times 2$ integer matrices $ $ with unit determinant $ad - bc = 1$.
-A modular form $f(z)$ of weight $k$ by definition satisfies \beq f\(\dfrac{az + b}{c z + d} \) = \(c z +d\)^k f( z). \eeq The $\SL$ transformations imply the periodicity $f(z +1) = f(z )$, thus it has a Fourier series \beq f(z ) = \sum_{n=0}^\infty c(n) \, q^n , \qquad q \equiv e^{2 \pi i z}. \eeq If $c(0) = 0$ then $f$ is called a cusp form.
-We will only consider level-$1$, entire modular forms, which are defined to be analytic in the upper half plane $\Im(z) > 0$, and do not have $n<0$ terms in their Fourier expansion.
-This requires $k$ to be an even integer with $k \geq 4$.
-In the classification of such forms an important role is played by the Eisenstein series \beq G_k(z) = \sum_{(m,n)\in\mathbb{Z}^2} \dfrac{1}{(m+n z )^k} \eeq with $(m,n)\ne(0,0)$, which is a weight $k$ modular form.
-From the Fourier coefficients \eqref{Fourier} one can define the Dirichlet series \beq L\(s, f\) = \sum_{n=1}^\infty \dfrac{c\(n\)}{n^s}. \eeq Based on the analogy with the Dirichlet $L$-functions, one can ask about the analytical properties of $L(s, f)$, such as the existence of a functional equation and Euler product.
-The answer to these questions was settled by Hecke, who proved a bijection between modular forms and Dirichlet series satisfying many of the properties of Dirichlet $L$-functions.
-The validity of a Riemann Hypothesis for $L(s, f)$ remains an open question; however, it was conjectured to be true by Ramanujan for the $L$-function based on $c(n) = \tau (n)$.
+Let $f(z)$ denote such a modular form of weight $k$.
+The $\SL$ transformations imply the periodicity $f(z +1) = f(z )$, thus it has a Fourier series \beq f(z ) = \sum_{n=0}^\infty c(n) \, q^n , \qquad q \equiv e^{2 \pi i z}. \eeq If $c(0) = 0$ then $f$ is called a cusp form.
+We will only consider level-$1$, entire modular forms.
+From the Fourier coefficients \eqref{Fourier} one can define the Dirichlet series \beq L\(s, f\) = \sum_{n=1}^\infty \dfrac{c\(n\)}{n^s}. \eeq For cusp forms $L(s,f)$ is entire, i.e. has no poles.
+It is also known that \beq c(n) = O(n^k), \eeq The validity of a Riemann Hypothesis for $L(s, f)$ remains an open question.
+However, it was conjectured to be true by Ramanujan for the $L$-function based on $c(n) = \tau (n)$.